 After 15 minutes, I took it off the stove and let it cool.
 Once it was cool, I strained out all of the cabbage so I was only left with liquid.

 Next I added 2 tablespoons of white vinegar to the strained liquid.

 Two glasses were filled with dye, and I was ready to color my Easter eggs.

 I’d never done Easter eggs this way before so I did a bit of testing to see how long the eggs needed to stay in the dye.
 In using red cabbage, I found that it takes a while for the eggs to turn color.
-My eggs were left in the dye for as little as 30 minutes and for as long as 12 hours to get different shades of blue.
+I left the eggs in the dye for as little as 30 minutes and for as long as 12 hours to get different shades of blue.

 Because I can’t leave well enough alone, I did a little experiment with baking soda.
-I’d read somewhere online that adding a pinch will help the egg turn color faster and will change the intensity of the color.
+I’d read somewhere online that adding a pinch could help the egg turn color faster and change the intensity.

 You can see the difference in the color of the dye in the glasses.
-The glass on the left, with the lighter liquid, has no baking soda in it and the glass on the right, which is darker, had a pinch or two of baking soda.
+The glass on the left, with the lighter liquid, doesn’t have baking soda in it, and the glass on the right, which is darker, had a pinch or two of baking soda.

 Have you ever used food to dye Easter eggs?